-Field Name Definition Facility Number Define the Facility Number (i.e., the location of the managed server/s).
+Field Name Definition Facility Number The Facility Number serves as an identifier for messages generated by the KVM relating to the KVM ports.
+It allows the syslog server to identify messages coming from the KVM ports and determine how to handle this specific group of messages.
+Note: To assign the Facility Number for messages relating to the AUX port, you must use the Step 3: Syslog form (Wizard Mode).
 Direct Access Select this check box to enable direct access to a port as the user logs in from the Login screen.
-Common Escape Sequence The recommended key combinations are the control key followed by a letter key $(e.g., Ctrl + Q)$.
-Authentication Type Choice of authentication services are: None, Local, Radius, TacacsPlus, Ldap, Kerberos, and NTLM.
+Common Escape Sequence The recommended key combinations are the control key followed by a letter key $(e.g., \text{Ctrl} + \text{Q})$.

+Field Name Definition Authentication Type Choice of authentication services are: None, Local, Radius, TacacsPlus, Ldap, Kerberos, and NTLM.
 NOTE: See Appendix B for more detailed information about LDAP and Kerberos authentication.

-- 3. Click on Apply Changes to save your configuration. - 4.
-If you need to configure another facility, select a new Facility Number and then repeat steps 2 and 3.
+- 3. Click on apply changes to save your configuration. - 4.
+If you need to configure another facility, select a new Facility Number and then repeat steps 2 and 3. - OR -

 Proceed to the next form by clicking on the User 1 tab.

 The system brings up the User 1 form: